taikoxyz/taiko-mono/packages/website/pages/docs/reference/glossary.md

 **Type 4 ZK-EVM (high-level-language equivalent)**

-Taking smart contract source code written in a high-level language (Solidity, Vyper, etc.) and compiling to some language that is explicitly designed to be ZK-SNARK-friendly.
-It allows us to avoid ZK-prooving all the different parts of each EVM execution step.
-But some applications written in Solidity or Vyper and compiled down might not work because contracts may not have the same addresses, handwritten EVM bytecode is more difficult to use, and lots of debugging infrastructure cannot be carried over.
+Taking smart contract source code written in a high-level language (Solidity, Vyper, etc.) and compiling to some language that is explicitly designed to be ZK-friendly.
+It allows us to avoid ZK-proving all the different parts of each EVM execution step.
+Some applications written in Solidity or Vyper and then compiled down might not work because contracts may not have the same addresses, handwritten EVM bytecode is more difficult to use, and lots of debugging infrastructure cannot be carried over.

 ## Upgradeability